ntampellini/TSCoDe/docs/operators_keywords.rst

    band (CI-NEB) TS search after the partial optimization step, inferring reagents and products for each generated TS pose.
-For dihedral embeds, that is atropisomer rotations, scan points around the energy maxima are used (reliable).
+For dihedral embeds, that is atropisomer rotations, scan points around the energy maxima are used.
 For all other embeds, these are guessed by obtaining reagents and products by bonding/distancing reactive atom pairs and making use of different constrained optimizations (experimental).
 For trimolecular transition states with more than one reactive pairing (``a``, ``b``